History

 2022

 The School of Animal Sciences is created from the Department of Animal and Poultry Sciences and the Department of Dairy Science.
-Read more about it below.
+Read more about the merger below.